Why Are Resources for Mental Health Important?

 - Seek Her Foundation: This foundation empowers women to take care of their mental health and well-being.
 It also hosts events and workshops for women.

-- She Recovers Foundation: The foundation provides support to women who are in mental health or substance abuse recovery.
+- She Recovers Foundation: The foundation provides support to women who are in mental health or substance use disorder recovery.
 It also connects women through online support groups.

 Mental Health Resources for Men